Zomis/Duga/README.md

  - env.botEmail = your@email.com
  - env.botPassword = yourpassword
  - env.roomId = 16134
- - env.chatThrottle = 5000 (the minimum time in milliseconds between each message)
+ - env.chatThrottle = 10000 (the minimum time in milliseconds between each message)
+ - env.chatMaxBurst = 2 (the maximum amount of message without being throttled)
+ - env.chatMinimumDelay = 500 (the minimum delay in milliseconds between messages)
 3. Add a post web hook to your Github project, and point it to http://yourdomain.com/GithubHookSEChatService/hooks/github

 Commands